pact2024/pact2024.github.io/ae.md

 ## Asking questions

-If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs: Biswa Panda [biswa AT cse DOT iitb DOT ac DOT in] or SBastian Hagedorn [hagedornbastian AT gmail DOT com].
+If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs: Biswa Panda [biswa AT cse DOT iitb DOT ac DOT in] or SBastian Hagedorn [bhagedorn AT nvidia DOT com].

 ##  Preparing your camera-ready paper